arnesten/timelock/README.md

 ## Create lock

 Signature for creating a lock is `TimeLock(timeout)`.
-If no timeout is given, the lock will always remain until released.
+If no timeout is given, the lock will remain until released.

 ## Lock on key

-Signature for locking on a key is `lock(key, callback)'.
+Signature for locking on a key is `lock(key, callback)`, where 'key' could be any string.
-'key' could be any string.
-When 'key' is available (or timed out), the `callback` is called.
+As soon as `key` is available (or timed out), the `callback` is called.
-The callback signature is `(release)`.
-Release should be called to release the lock and allowed other queued callbacks to be called.
+The callback signature is `(release)`, and `release` should be called to release the lock and allowed other queued callbacks to be called.

 ## License